 The healthcare industry today welcomed moves to promote preventive health check ups and research in pharma in the Budget but said more could have been done to accelerate growth in the sector.

 Finance Minster Pranab Mukherjee has proposed a deduction of up to Rs 5,000 for preventive health check-up within the existing deduction limit for health insurance.

 She said the tax exemption on preventive health check up is a positive step.
 "It is time that we become aware as a nation towards better health safety measures."
 Expressing similar views, Metropolis Healthcare MD & CEO Ameera Shah said: "I am happy to see preventive healthcare being given more importance in the budgets.
-However, the industry expected much more than this."